An Interview with Michael Starkey, Advisory Committee Chairman of SAVE THE FROGS!

 By Scott Harris

-> Michael Starkey has worked as an ecological consultant for environmental consulting firms and government agencies such as the U.S. Fish and Wildlife Service and the California Department of Fish and Game.
+Michael Starkey has worked as an ecological consultant for environmental consulting firms and government agencies such as the U.S. Fish and Wildlife Service and the California Department of Fish and Game.
 He has worked with a wide diversity of California wildlife, including California tiger salamanders, San Francisco garter snakes, giant garter snakes, bats, and ringtails.
 He has also worked at the Smithsonian Tropical Research Institute in Panama, studying larval development and parental behavior of the neo-tropical frog, Leptodactylus insularum.
-Michael began volunteering with SAVE THE FROGS! in 2010 and now chairs the group’s advisory committee.
-He regularly lectures on amphibian conservation.
+Michael began volunteering with SAVE THE FROGS! in 2010 and chaired the group’s advisory committee.
+He regularly lectures on amphibian and reptile conservation.

-> What initially drew you to frogs?
+What initially drew you to frogs?

 It’s kind of a funny story.
 Growing up, I preferred snakes.
 I actually had a career working with snakes, but then I had a chance to go to Panama.
 While I was there I saw a lot of different frogs that were going extinct.
 Some of the locals there had set up a tank with two toads in it, and they were the last two toads of that species they could find.
 The two were breeding, but the male was infertile.
 I was saddened by that.
 It really hit me that these might be the last two.
 I was also studying Leptodactylus insularum (Barbour’s thin-toed frog) while I was there, so I was watching them a lot.
 I know it might sound funny, but I watched this mother frog take care of her young.
 She would kind of growl at intruders, not just people but snakes and even a small crocodile.
 You could see the motherly devotion.